NethServer/docs/administrator-manual/en/webtop5.rst

 .. warning::
    This feature is currently released in Beta.
-   When the final version is released it is likely that the configurations made previously will be reset.
+   When the final version will be released it is likely that the configurations previously made will be reset.

 Configuration is currently only possible via the WebTop administration panel -> :guilabel:`Properties (system)` -> :guilabel:`Add` -> select :guilabel:`com.sonicle.webtop.core (WebTop)` and enter the data in the :guilabel:`Key` and :guilabel:`Value` fields according to the key to be configured:

 ``launcher.links`` : json array of link objects